-The need for the Proposed Scheme is supported by the National Sustainable Mobility Policy.
+The Proposed Scheme is supported by the National Sustainable Mobility Policy.
 The Proposed Scheme as part of the BusConnects Programme is identified as a key project to help deliver Irelands climate commitments and reduction of greenhouse gas emissions from the transport sector.
 The implementation of the Proposed Scheme will contribute to modal shift towards sustainable transport options, it will expand, enhance and connect to pedestrian and cycle networks.

-2.3.3.6 Smarter Travel - A Sustainable Transport Future: A New Transport Policy for Ireland 2009 - 2020
+3.5.6 Smarter Travel - A Sustainable Transport Future: A New Transport Policy for Ireland 2009 - 2020